kshetline/tubular_time/README.md

   utcOffset: -18000, // offset (in seconds) from UTC, negative west from 0°, including DST offset when applicable
   dstOffset: 0, // DST offset, in minutes - usually positive, but can be negative
-  occurrence: 1 // usual 1, but can be 2 for the second occurrence of the same wall clock time during a single day, caused by clock being turned back for DST
+  occurrence: 1, // usual 1, but can be 2 for the second occurrence of the same wall clock time during a single day, caused by clock being turned back for DST

-}
+  error: 'Error description if applicable, otherwise undefined' }
 ```